Northeastern hosts Tejada and Towson

 Boston; Monday, 9 p.m.
 EST

-BOTTOM LINE: Towson plays Northeastern after Tyler Tejada scored 20 points in Towson’s 83-67 win against the North Carolina A&T Aggies.
+BOTTOM LINE: Towson visits Northeastern after Tyler Tejada scored 20 points in Towson’s 83-67 victory against the North Carolina A&T Aggies.

-The Huskies are 5-2 in home games.
-Northeastern is eighth in the CAA scoring 70.6 points while shooting 45.7% from the field.
+The Huskies are 5-2 on their home court.
+Northeastern averages 12.6 turnovers per game and is 5-1 when it wins the turnover battle.

-The Tigers are 6-1 in conference matchups.
-Towson averages 67.7 points and has outscored opponents by 1.3 points per game.
+The Tigers are 6-1 against CAA opponents.
+Towson ranks third in the CAA with 11.5 offensive rebounds per game led by Caleb Embeya averaging 2.4.

-Northeastern’s average of 6.5 made 3-pointers per game this season is just 0.4 fewer made shots on average than the 6.9 per game Towson gives up.
-Towson averages 7.0 made 3-pointers per game this season, 0.1 fewer makes per game than Northeastern allows.
+Northeastern’s average of 6.5 made 3-pointers per game this season is only 0.4 fewer made shots on average than the 6.9 per game Towson allows.
+Towson averages 7.0 made 3-pointers per game this season, 0.1 fewer makes per game than Northeastern gives up.

-TOP PERFORMERS: Rashad King is shooting 45.1% and averaging 17.6 points for the Huskies.
-JB Frankel is averaging 2.3 made 3-pointers over the last 10 games.
+TOP PERFORMERS: JB Frankel is shooting 45.2% from beyond the arc with 1.6 made 3-pointers per game for the Huskies, while averaging 5.9 points.
+Rashad King is averaging 18 points, 7.3 rebounds and two steals over the past 10 games.

-Dylan Williamson is scoring 12.4 points per game with 2.1 rebounds and 2.3 assists for the Tigers.
-Tejada is averaging 17.2 points over the last 10 games.
+Dylan Williamson is averaging 12.4 points for the Tigers.
+Tejada is averaging 17.2 points over the past 10 games.

 LAST 10 GAMES: Huskies: 4-6, averaging 69.4 points, 33.4 rebounds, 12.6 assists, 7.0 steals and 4.7 blocks per game while shooting 42.7% from the field.
 Their opponents have averaged 73.9 points per game.